rtrouton/rtrouton_scripts/rtrouton_scripts/migrate_ad_mobile_account_to_local_account/README.md

 6. Restart the directory services process
 7. Check to see if the conversion process succeeded by checking the **OriginalNodeName** attribute for the value `Active Directory`.
 8. If the conversion process succeeded, update the permissions on the account's home folder.
+9. Add the specified user to the **staff** group on the Mac.
-9. Prompt if admin rights should be granted for the specified account
+10. Prompt if admin rights should be granted for the specified account

 This script is adapted from Patrick Gallagher's MigrateUserHomeToDomainAcct.sh script, with additional inspiration by Lisa Davies's Perl script to migrate AD mobile accounts to local accounts: